arunbv123/addressbook/README.md

 The application has following functions:

 - User functions:
-        1. User sign in: This user can sign in user test account username: test password: test
+     1. User sign in: The user can sign in user test account username: test password: test
-        2. User sign up: This user can click on sign up link at the bottom of the page and then fill in the details to sign up.
+     2. User sign up: The user can click on sign up link at the bottom of the page and then fill in the details to sign up.
 Once sign up is successfull user can sign in with the given username and password.

 [![N|Solid](http://svn.apache.org/repos/asf/wicket/sandbox/dashorst/animation/logo-top.png)](https://wicket.apache.org/)